FilbertAT/advprog-modul6/README.md

  ![Commit 5 screen capture](/assets/images/commit5.png)

  As the image shown, multiple worker threads (Worker 0, Worker 1, Worker 2, Worker 3) are processing jobs concurrently.
 Each worker logs when it receives a job and starts executing it.
 The fact that multiple workers are executing jobs at the same time demonstrates that the ThreadPool successfully distributes tasks among available worker threads, preventing blocking.

+ ## Commit Bonus Reflection
+ The `build` function enhances thread pool creation by returning a `Result`, ensuring structured error handling.
+Instead of panicking on invalid input (e.g., zero-sized pools), it returns a `PoolCreationError`, allowing the caller to handle failures gracefully.
+This approach improves robustness, aligns with Rust’s best practices, and facilitates future error-handling extensions without breaking existing functionality.
+Compared to `new`, which may panic or use `Option<ThreadPool>`, `build` ensures safer and more predictable execution.